brianlfarmerllc/quick_grabs_and_tools/SCSS/scss.md

 ### Section specific files

 Ability to seperate section scss files by creating a seperate scss file for what ever sections you choose to easily locate the section you want to work with.
 The individual files should be started with a "_". example _introduction.scss.
 To incorporate the partial files into your main scss file write @import "filename"; into your main scss file.
 Order of import is important as they will compile in same order.

+### Helper Classes with Mixin

+Create reusable css code that operates like a function that you can pass variables into.
+A mixin is defined with the @mixin directive.
+The @include directive is used to include a mixin.
+Mixins accept arguments.
+This way you can pass variables to a mixin.
+It is also possible to define default values for mixin variables.
+Then, you only need to specify the values that change when you include the mixin.
+Mixins should be defined above other imports or in global styles.